beeware/beeware/docs/tutorial/tutorial-3.rst

 running Python code.
 From the operating system's perspective, you're now running "an app", not "a Python program", and this is reflected in how the application appears.

-If you're on macOS, you'll also notice some small differences in the console output we saw earlier.
-This is because the packaged app writes its console output to the system log.
-When you run the packaged app, you're seeing a filtered version of the system log, not raw console output; and as a result, there's more system log details (like timestamps and the message source) being displayed.
-When you close the application, the system log will continue to run, even though there are no more logs to display.
-You can stop the display of the system log by typing Ctrl-C.

 Building your installer
 =======================